 White rocks, Limassol

 Head east from Limassol to discover a vast and unfamiliar natural landscape.
-With an appearance similar to that of giant meringues, these white cliffs claim an impressive expanse of approximately eight kilometers of the Limassol district coastline.
+With an appearance similar to that of giant meringues, these white cliffs claim an impressive expanse of approximately 8km of the Limassol district coastline.
 The rocks here have been eroded by the ocean to form a stunning complex of cliffs and caves, ideal for geology enthusiasts and explorers alike.
 As the area is relatively unknown even among locals, nudists frequent the low-lying rocks regularly, so be prepared for some accidental and surprising sights!

-Despite Nissi beach’s reputation as a stretch of sand which never sleeps, its natural beauty is undeniable.
+Despite Nissi beach’s reputation as a stretch of sand that never sleeps, its natural beauty is undeniable.
 Arguably the best beach in Europe, a large curve of white sand creates a cove of beautifully clear and shallow waters here, and remarkably, when the tide is low in winter and spring, a secret sand walkway is unveiled from beneath the water, a path leading to the small island of Nissi from which the beach takes its name.
 The walkway makes it possible to cross over to the island which is inhabited by small shrubs and pretty plants.

 Enjoy more natural splendour by checking out the best beaches for soaking up the sun in Cyprus.

 HOW LONG HAVE YOU BEEN A GUIDE?